The Chinese currency

 One yuan is made up of 10 jiao (or mao), which in turn is made up of 10 fen.
 This makes everything easy to count.

-If you're teaching English in, or visiting, Hong Kong, Macau or Taiwan, you'll need to use the local currency.
+If you visit Hong Kong, Macau or Taiwan, you'll need to use the local currency.
 Renminbi is legal tender in mainland China only.

-Although you can earn a decent salary in many Chinese schools, the money may not stretch as far when you return home.
+However, the money you make in China may not stretch very far when you return home.

 That’s why it’s important to keep exchange rates in mind if you send or bring money home.